 We approach reading through a systematic, synthetic phonics scheme in the Early Years and Key Stage 1.
 In Early Years children play games that encourage phonological awareness, before going on to start (usually in Reception) the more formal Read, Write, Inc programme (RWI).
 RWI is taught 3 times a week to all Reception and Key Stage 1 children for between 20 and 45 minutes.
 It is taught in very small groups targeted at narrow ability levels.
 Once initial sounds have been learnt, the programme goes on to support the teaching of reading and writing words, phrases and sentences.
 Children are assessed at regular intervals and individual booster sessions are given to any child falling behind.
 Those children who still require the programme into KS2 have opportunities to do so.

 Reading is taught using a variety of schemes, and modelled by teaching staff during frequent reading sessions.
 Children are introduced to a variety of texts from starting with us in nursery.
 Once they are ready they will begin to take home individual reading books.
 In school we use RWI texts that are closely matched to phonic sounds learnt for all children who have not yet achieved a pass in the phonics check.
 These are supplemented by Songbirds Phonics and Floppy's Phonics, again matched to sounds learnt.
 Sometimes we will also use ORT books that have a greater range of high frequency and/or common exception words.
 These will often be used for a child to take home, and are in conjunction with a word pot containing high frequency or common exception words that need to be learnt.
-Experienced staff lead group reading sessions, based on Inference Training, where children are encouraged to share ideas.
+Experienced staff lead guided reading for the older children.
 Children are assessed at regular intervals to ensure that progress is being made (formative and summative, through termly PIRA tests).
 Each child is read with individually in school at least 2 times a week.
 Those children that require extra reading to catch up are read with more frequently.
 Parents and other members of the community are invited in regularly to read with the children.